 Robert Dahl (1971) argues that legitimacy is analogous to a reservoir.
 In the 'legitimacy-reservoir', when water reaches or goes beyond a certain threshold, then there is legitimacy.
 But when water does not reach a certain threshold, i.e., when water is below a certain threshold or when the 'legitimacy-reservoir' is empty, then there is no legitimacy.
 Although Dahl did not tell us what this threshold is, the reservoir analogy shows the possibility of the presence of legitimacy in both the international realm and the global realm.
 Therefore, varying the reservoir analogy, I think a helpful way of describing the degree of presence or absence of legitimacy outside the state is to talk in terms of the thickness and thinness of legitimacy.
 Comparatively, the legitimacy that exists within the state is 'thicker' than the legitimacy that exists outside the state.
-Then the legitimacy that exists in the international realm is thicker than the legitimacy that exists in the global realm.
+Then the legitimacy that exists in the international realm.